 Low mouse sensitivities are generally considered the best in tactical shooters.
 But a low sens certainly isn’t essential.

 If you have a large mouse pad and plenty of space on your desk, choosing a low to medium sens is your best bet.
 You might have to move your wrist around a fair amount, but it should help you improve your accuracy.
-If you have limited desk space and you’re stuck with a tiny mouse pad, though, crank up your sensitivity.
+If you have limited desk space or you’re stuck with a tiny mouse pad, crank up your sensitivity.

 Here’s an example of a reasonably-low sensitivity.